-The process involves two key elements: 1) strengthening youth agency as change-makers; and 2) fostering a supportive environment for youth participation.
+The process involves two key elements: 1) strengthening youth agency as change-makers; and 2) fostering an enabling environment for youth participation.
 Agency refers to the personal characteristics and abilities that enable youth to act individually and collectively, while the enabling environment refers to systemic factors that can enhance or inhibit youth political participation.

 Building youth agency requires learning by doing that harnesses young people’s unique motivations for political engagement, while building their technical knowledge of political organizing and “soft skills” -- knowledge, skills, behaviors, and personal qualities that enable effective political participation.
 Approaches to building youth agency must “meet youth where they are”, by recognizing and accounting for different starting points and needs among diverse youth based on identity, location, culture and other contextual circumstances.
 Fostering a supportive environment requires efforts to:

 - recognize and address structural inequities that disadvantage youth based on their gender and other identities;

 - create spaces for youth to interact with power holders and build relationships;

 - establish the value of youth participation through demonstrations of leadership and constructive engagement; and

 - strengthen intergenerational relationships through collaboration.